The Cheapest Ticket Problem in Public Transport: Combined Fare Structures

 \subsection{Bounded Distance Tariff}

 The price of a journey can usually not become arbitrarily large, i.e., there is an upper bound on the price.
-This can be modeled as a combined fare system with the help of unit tariffs.
-Consider, for example, a distance tariff $p_1(W)=f+\overline{p}_1 \cdot l(W)$ with $\overline{p}_1>0$ and a unit tariff $p_2(W)=\overline{p}_2$ for $W\in \W$.
-The \emph{bounded distance tariff} as the combined fare system of a distance tariff and a unit tariff is then given by
+This can be modeled as a combined fare structure with the help of flat tariffs.
+Consider, for example, a distance tariff with an affine price function $p_1(W)=f+\overline{p}_1 \cdot l(W)$ with $\overline{p}_1>0$ and a flat tariff $p_2(W)=\overline{p}_2$ for $W\in \W$.
+The \emph{bounded distance tariff} as the combined fare structure of a distance tariff and a flat tariff is then given by